Mixing-time and large-decoherence in continuous-time quantum walks on one-dimension regular networks: Introduction

-In~\cite{SRR}, authors proved that the mixing time of CTQW on $1D$ regular network, for the small rates of decoherence, is inversely proportional to rate of decoherence, but is independent of parameter $l(l\geq 2)$(due to losing of quantum interference).
-In this paper, we provide CTQWs on $1D$ regular network in the appearance of large decoherence.
-We show that the bounds of instantaneous and average mixing times are proportional to decoherence parameter but, unlike the small decoherene case, are inversely proportional to the sum of squared interacting parameters($m$).
-Moreover, our analytical results for $l=1$ and for any $m\neq 1$ are in agreement with the results mentioned in~\cite{FST} and~\cite{SRLL}, respectively. \\Our paper is structured as follows: In Sec.
-2, we provide a brief summary of the main concepts and of the formulae concerning CTQWs and give the exact solutions to the transition probabilities on $1D$ regular network.
+at the ends of the chain.
+Therefore, we must take into account long-range interactions by adding links to cycle and then study the effects of these links on the CTQWs in the appearance of decoherence.
+In this article, we focus on one dimensional ($1D$) regular networks as generalized cycle networks having additional links and show that for large rates of decoherence, the bounds of instantaneous and average mixing times are proportional to decoherence parameter but decrease with increasing additional links (the problem for small decoherence is studied in~\cite{SRR}). \\Our paper is structured as follows: We describe the structure of $1D$ regular network in Sec.
+2. Sec.
+3 provides a brief summary of the main concepts and of the formulae concerning CTQWs and give the exact solutions to the transition probabilities on $1D$ regular network.
 Sec.
-3 present the decoherent CTQWs on $1D$ regular network.
-We assume that the decoherence rate $\Gamma$ is large and calculate the probability distribution in Sec.
-4. In Sec.
-5, we obtain the lower and upper bounds of instantaneous and average mixing times.
+4 presents the decoherent CTQWs on $1D$ regular network.
+We assume that the decoherence rate is large and calculate the probability distribution in Sec.
+5. In Sec.
+6, we obtain the lower and upper bounds of instantaneous and average mixing times.
 Conclusions and discussions are given in the last part, Sec.
-6.
+7.